saturnlighting/literature-review/README.md

 ## Cycling, crime, and lighting

-Another fundamental factor that explains less walking and cycling during night-time is fear of crime.
+Another fundamental factor that explains less cycling during night-time is fear of crime.

 There is evidence that street lighting decreases crime and enhances reassurance and confidence of pedestrians and cyclists after dark (e.g.